minihays/minihays.github.io/bookclub/bookclub.markdown

 We pick a book from our [book picks list](/bookclub/booksread/) for each month and meet in person or virtually at the end of each month.
 We read one book for December/January since we don't meet at the end of December.
 I try to get books chosen for about 6 months at a time so people have time get on waiting lists if need be.

+I also keep an ongoing [wish list](https://www.amazon.com/hz/wishlist/ls/BX6IO38STJYM?ref_=wl_share) on Amazon of the books I want.
+Some are listed in paperback form, but usually I get Kindle ones.
+I like to keep track in case I have any discounts or coupons to use.
+Most of the books on here are for me, but some are for the kids as well.

 Below are the most recent posts from my [@minihaysreads](http://instagram.com/minihaysreads/) Instagram page.

 <div id="curator-feed-minihaysreads-layout"><a href="https://curator.io" target="_blank" class="crt-logo crt-tag">Powered by Curator.io</a></div>